iandennismiller/www-gthnk/wizards/win1.md

         url: "/wizards/win2"
 ---

-There are two main steps to this install process:

 1. [Download Python 3.6 or higher](http://python.org/download/windows) from the official website.
 2. Run the Python installer and follow the steps
 3. Launch **PowerShell** from your Start Menu